Skip to main content

 Why choose Octo?

-You might be familiar with one or more of the already available, industry standard Infrastructure as Code (IaC) tools, such as, Terraform, AWS CDK, Pulumi, and others.
+You might already be familiar with one or more of the already available, industry standard Infrastructure as Code (IaC) tools.

-While these are amazing, they often get overly complicated, especially for new developers, or for development teams where infrastructure work is managed by a dedicated devops team.
+While these are amazing (really, they are!), they often get overly complicated, especially for new developers, or for development teams where infrastructure work is managed by a dedicated devops team.
 The knowledge gap on each low-level resource is unavoidable as your team and infrastructure grows.

 Octo is different from its peers and is built from the ground up.